FAYM Handbook 2020-2021

 The students in percussion, band, and orchestra classes are divided by level, not by age or grade.

 Beginning students will start in the Intro class.
 Students may not move up to the next level without testing up (showing competency in specific skill areas).
-There are two opportunities each semester to test up: before the semester starts, and week 3.
-No student will be allowed to test up after week 3 of the semester.
-Students wanting to test up must notify the teacher ahead of time.
+Students will have an opportunity to testup before the semester starts.
+Students wanting to test up must sign up for a testup from this website.

 Band, percussion, chorus, and strings students, by participation in any band, chorus, or strings class, are eligible to participate in any VBODA- or VCDA-sponsored event, including District Band, Regional Orchestra, District Chorus, All-Virginia Chorus, All-VA Jazz Ensemble, All-VA Band or Orchestra, and Solo/Ensemble Festival.
 The teacher will have information about auditioning for these events as it becomes available.

 Students wanting to audition for JRO or Middle School District Band must be a member of a level 3 band or strings class or higher.
 Students wanting to audition for SRO or High School District Band must be a member of a level 4 band or strings class.

 Taking private lessons is a very important part of a student's musical education.
 While FAYM does not require any student to take private lessons (except for Band 4 and Strings 4), the students who do study privately usually progress much more quickly and advance to higher levels sooner than the students who do not take private lessons.

 FAYM ensembles are not meant to replace private lessons.
 Students learn different things from the two different experiences (ensemble playing and private lessons).
 A well-rounded musical education will include both of these experiences and not rely on only one to provide a total musical education.